The Goddess of Spring: Importance of production

 When The Goddess of Spring was produced, it was an important stepping stone in the advancement of animation.
 The development of the human characters in The Goddess of Spring, specifically, would lead to the eventual animation of Snow White and the Seven Dwarfs.
 While Disney's animating staff was well-versed in the animation of animals, their experience in designing humans was severely underdeveloped.
 The Goddess of Spring was among the first string of short films in which they used human characters.
 It provided much-needed experience for the upcoming major motion picture that Disney was designing.

-According to film historians, the animation skill level between The Goddess of Spring and Snow White and the Seven Dwarfs appears to have a twenty-year gap between the two; comparatively, it was only three years.
-The development in that span of time was monumental and is reflected in the major motion picture.
-Although feature-length cartoons were initially disregarded, the animation advancements attributed to The Goddess of Spring, as they were displayed in Snow White and the Seven Dwarfs, brought the feature film to top the list as highest-grossing sound film at the time.
+Although feature-length cartoons were initially disregarded, the animation advancements attributed to The Goddess of Spring, as they were displayed in Snow White and the Seven Dwarfs, led to the 1937 feature film becoming the highest-grossing sound film at the time.

-There are some negative reviews about certain aspects of The Goddess of Spring - such as the goddess' "rubber arms" and the melodrama of the Silly Symphony overall.
-Its operatic tendencies and over-dramatization, while criticized, are also points of admiration from viewers.
-It is also noted that the usage of shadows, especially in the "underworld" scenes, are phenomenal additions to the sequence.

 List of animators

 The animators on staff for Disney's The Goddess of Spring were vital to the advancement of animation, as The Goddess of Spring was produced as "practice" for Snow White and the Seven Dwarfs.
 Several animators who worked on the short film later worked on the major motion picture.